thefalc/monorail-the-game/README.md

 ## Technical details

 The project runs on the LAMP stack, the backend uses the [CakePHP](http://www.cakephp.org) framework.
 The frontend is a combination of vanilla Javascript and jQuery.
 The game itself are painted onto an HTML canvas object.

+**Code structure**
+* The backend code keeps track of players, live chat history, and game state.
+Take a look at the [PagesController](https://github.com/thefalc/monorail-the-game/blob/main/app/Controller/PagesController.php)
+* The frontend pages for laying out the game are can be fond in [app/View/Pages](/tree/main/app/View/Pages).
+* The game logic is available in [monorail.js](/blob/main/app/webroot/js/monorail.js).
+The game win condition is checked via a recursive function [isWin](https://github.com/thefalc/monorail-the-game/blob/da6985460c6a1cf3c5ae62692e37d13a4233bb9a/app/webroot/js/monorail.js#L672).